alirezaAslani-eng/alirezaAslani-eng/README.md

 # 👋 Hi there, i'm Alireza Aslani, a React Developer.

+with over 2 years of experience in Front-End Development. eager to learn and care about the quality of codebase and simplification.
+I'm currently working on a Next.js project, learning App Router and optimisation in Next.js

 ## Skils :
 |`Main skills`|knowleg|expreiance|`frame work / package`|knowleg|expreiance|
 | :-------- | :------- | :---------- | :--------- |:--------- |:--------- |